 Return from International Travel

-Faculty, staff and students returning from international travel, university-sanctioned or personal, are required to complete an
+The following CDC guidelines are applicable to faculty, staff and students returning from international travel, whether university-sanctioned or personal:

 - Self-quarantine for 10 days OR